ignacio-serrano/curlman/README.md

   * Enable configuring the default body editor.
   * Add unit tests for `curlman request` (once I find some API with a predictable response).
-  * Fix `curlman request`.
-The request path doesn't seem to be being resolved relative to the service root.
   * Implement `curlman add operation`.
     * Add something actually useful to the `<httpMethod>` file.